 Nowadays, it feels like the country doesn't fully accept its multicultural reality.
-Leading to inequality, labor exploitation and xenophobia for migrants.
-There are many types of foreigners in this country living many lifestyles as expats, undocumented or refugees.
+Leading to inequality, labor exploitation and xenophobia for migrants and a migratory system that has turned into a business for the government.

 Walter Hurtado I Storyteller